Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Common Mistakes

-• Slab elevation too low → splash-back at panel base.
+• Slab elevation too low → splash-back at panels.

 5) Important